ARE YOU HOSTING THE CAMP FACE-TO-FACE OR ONLINE THIS YEAR?

 WHAT IS AWARD CEREMONY?

-We gather on the last day of the camp to recognize the success and achievements of our students.
-They get certificates and awards, and also showcase their work completed.
-Students get to take their projects such as 3d printed objects to home.
+We will hold a Virtual Banquet this year.
+We will gather on the last day of the camp to recognize the success and achievements of our students.
+They will get certificates and awards, and also showcase their completed work.

 WHAT ARE OTHER POLICIES?

-Parents and Students will need to sign on “Student Code of Conduct & Acceptable Technology Use Policy” when they register.
+Parents and Students will need to sign on “Consent to participate in camp”, “Student Online Code of Conduct & Acceptable Technology Use Policy”, “Work Permission”, “Liability Form”, and “Media Release” when they register.